-A Group-wide employee survey is conducted every two to three years, most recently during the 2018/19 financial year.
-The results were presented to employees and specific measures devised, which will be implemented in the 2019/20 financial year.
+A Group-wide employee survey is conducted every two to three years, with the next one planned for 2019.
+The results are shown to all staff members and, based on them, specific measures are developed for implementation in the following financial year.